 Step 1: Turn the Right Columns into a Percentage

 This step is the step that we did above.
 We want to change the columns that we want to see as a percentage first.
 I did this with the clicks and the impressions columns.

 Step 2: Use Data Bars

 For this example, I want to see spend and conversions with a data bar set.
-This will help in the heat map to see what drives the majority of the conversions, but also costs the most.
-As a note, you need to make sure you are not selecting the grand total at the end or this will throw off your data.
-You can either remove the grand total from the pivot table, or you can select everything above that amount.
+This will help in the heat map to understand what drives the majority of the conversions but also costs the most.
+As a note, you need to make sure you are not selecting the total at the end, or this will throw off your data.
+You can remove the total from the pivot table, or you can choose everything above that amount.
 Here is an example of what this looks like.

 Step 3: Use Color Scales

 I use the color scales on the CPA and CR% columns.
 To do this, you need to click on the column that you want to visualize and head to the conditional format section.
 From there, you want to look for the color scales section.
 Make sure you are using the right color scale view or else you can misread your data.
-For the CPA example, a lower CPA should be in green while a larger number should be in red.
-The opposite will be true for the conversion rate column.
+For the CPA example, a lower CPA should be in green while a more significant number should be in the red.
+The opposite will be right for the conversion rate column.